Frequently Asked Questions

 • To take advantage of the Payback Scheme, where you can get up to £50 of your fee paid back to you for doing up to 5 hours work.

-• To take part in the Taster Exhibition.
+• To take part in the Site Exhibition.

 With a Listing and Feature you get :